Irish Free State: 1937 Constitution

-The 1937 Constitution saw a notable ideological slant to the changes of the framework of the State in such a way as to create one that appeared to be distinctly Irish.
-This was done so by implementing corporatist policies (based on the concepts of the Roman Catholic Church, as Catholicism was perceived to be deeply imbedded with the perception of Irish identity).
+The 1937 Constitution saw a notable ideological slant to the changes in the framework of the State in such a way as to create one that appeared to be distinctly Irish.
+This was done by implementing corporatist policies (based on the concepts of the Roman Catholic Church, as Catholicism was perceived to be deeply embedded with the perception of Irish identity).
 A clear example of this is the model of the reconstituted Seanad Éireann (the Senate), which operates based on a system of vocational panels, along with a list of appointed nominating industry bodies, a corporatist concept (seen in Pope Pius XI's 1931 encyclical Quadragesimo anno).
-Furthermore, Ireland's main political parties; Fine Gael, Fianna Fáil and Labour, all had an inherently corporatist outlook.
+Furthermore, Ireland's main political parties, Fine Gael, Fianna Fáil and Labour, all had an inherently corporatist outlook.
 The government was the subject of intense lobbying by leading Church figures throughout the 1930s in calling for reform of the State's framework.
 Much of this was reflected in the new 1937 Constitution.